Get your car loan pre-approved!

 It is tempting to place a smaller deposit now and to take out a larger loan amount.
 The problem with this strategy is that the larger amount will make the loan more expensive.
-Eventually, you may own more on the vehicle than its value since modern cars tend to have a fairly high rate of depreciation.
+Eventually, you may own more of the vehicle than its value since modern cars tend to have a fairly high rate of depreciation.

 Even in case of death or disability, the lender will be able to receive what is owed to them.
 Because of the lower risk which they assume with insured borrowers, lenders can provide lower interest rates to such individuals.
 It is important to note that lenders do not require insurance to get you approved.

 It just helps for getting a more favourable deal.

 Car loans are available from car dealers, banks, credit unions, finance companies, private lenders and peer-to-peer lending platforms operating in Australia.
 You should compare as many finance options as possible.
 This will give you the highest chances of finding the best deal.
 You need to base the comparison on a set of major factors.
 These include interest rates, fees, loan term, regular payment size and total loan cost.

 Use the information which you have found during your research for negotiation as well.

-You should choose a loan which has a flexible repayment structure.
+You should choose a loan that has a flexible repayment structure.

-In this way, you will be able to make additional payments and pay it off quicker.
+In this way, you will be able to make additional payments and pay your car loan off quicker.
 As a result, you will save on interest.
 You have to ensure that you will not incur fees for making additional payments.
 Similarly, there must be no penalty for early repayment of the loan.
 You have to read the terms and conditions of the loan agreement with extra care as charges like this are often not presented in a straightforward manner.